-The Republic of Turkey - is a Turkish state in Asia Minor.
-It is bordered to the East by Georgia, Armenia, Azerbaijan and Iran; to the South, by Iraq and Syria; to the West - by Greece and Bulgaria.
-The country is surrounded by four seas: Black, Mediterranean, Aegean and Marmara.
+The Republic of Turkey - The Republic of Turkey is located on the Asian (97%) and European (3%) continents.
+It borders in the east with Georgia, Armenia, Azerbaijan and Iran; in the south - with Iraq and Syria; in the west - with Greece and Bulgaria.
+The country is surrounded by Black, Mediterranean, Aegean and Marmara seas.

 Climate - The climate on the Mediterranean coast of Turkey is subtropical, with dry hot summers and warm rainy winters.
 The coolest weather is during the period from December to February.
 At this time, temperature varies from +6 to + 8 at night, and during the day from +14 to + 16.
 Hot weather occurs in June and lasts until September.
 At this time, the temperature in Turkey at night is in the range of +19 ... + 22, and +30 ... + 34 in the daytime.

-Education System - There are currently 117 universities in Turkey, of which 91 are public and 26 are private.
-The total number of students receiving higher education is more than 2.7 million people, including students of correspondence departments.
+Education system - there are 207 universities in Turkey, of which 129 are public and the rest are private.
+The total number of students receiving higher education is over 7 million 940 thousand.

 Tourism - Turkey has a well-developed tourist service and infrastructure.
 This is due to the presence of seaside resorts, as well as the variety of attractions.
 For 7 months of 2021, Turkey was visited by 10.8 million tourists, the profit amounted to 6.8 billion US dollars; in the context of the coronavirus pandemic in 2020, Turkey was visited by 16 million tourists, incl.
 32% Antalya province, profit - 12.59 billion US dollars; in 2019 - 46 million tourists, profit - 29.5 billion US dollars.